-Most businesses these days are looking at new ways to grow their business and there is no doubt that social media customer care is becoming increasingly important.
+Most businesses these days are looking at new ways to grow their business and there is no doubt that social media customer service is becoming increasingly important.

 This could be due to a variety of reasons lack of clarity around whose responsible to respond to post, when as well as lack of knowledge to answer all queries.

-The time has come for customer care agents to play a greater role in social media management to ensure that all enquiries and complaints are dealt with quickly, by the best person for the job.
+The time has come for customer service agents to play a greater role in social media management to ensure that all enquiries and complaints are dealt with quickly, by the best person for the job.

-Discussions on social media vary and can include a wide range of reactions – from company news to recommendations and referrals from happy customers and of course complaints.
+Discussions on social media vary and can include a wide range of reactions from company news to recommendations and referrals from happy customers and of course complaints.

 Leave PR, Brand and Marketing to the experts while call centre staff deal with support issues, complaint handling and if required bring in other departments the complaint is directly related to.

 In order for Social media management to run smoothly across the business, it’s important to get the team, processes and technology right.

 Setting expectations and performance metrics upfront will help the team know what is expected of them – how they should prioritise responding to social media posts, how quickly a post should be answered and when they should escalate an issue – this will prevent the team (especially those members who already have heavy workloads) from feeling overwhelmed.

 Finding a system to ensure good communication is vital if social media customer service is to be of consistently high quality across the business.